moloewe-leuphana/moloewe-leuphana.github.io/docs/02-user-interface.md

 - upload new notebooks, upload files, and set up slides and screens (provided you have project edit rights)
 - start or view interactive presentations from different projects (provided you have presentation access rights)

-Users are assigned the required access rights by the administrator of MoLöwe.
+User rights are assigned by the MoLöwe administrator (**moloewe@leuphana.de**).

-The pages that constitute the user interface are described in this section.
+The pages that constitute the user interface are described in this chapter.

 ## **1 Login Page**

 Login page is where you log in to the MoLöwe software via your web browser.

 ![](/img/doc/01_login_page.png)

-If you are using MoLöwe for the first time, this will be the first page that you encounter.
-This is also the page that you will see when you visit MoLöwe when you have not logged in yet.

 :::caution